 Below we’ve outlined some of the best sites that are hiring individuals (like you!) to score assessments from home.
 We’ve provided a brief description of each opportunity, but check them out as you’ll want to learn about other specifics not mentioned here.

-WriteScore is an educational company that utilizes assessment data which educators use to promote learning and academic achievement.
+WriteScore is an educational company that utilizes assessment data that educators use to promote learning and academic achievement.
 As a WriteScore contractor, you’ll read and score student responses.

 Positions are available throughout the school year, and you need to have a 2-year-college degree.
 There is an orientation process, and you’ll also need to pass individual requirements.